MegatronLeBon/garfshop-image-cdn/icons/readme.md

-# game icons for GarfShop
+# game icons for GarfShop.